 Laboratory Hoods and Table Tops

-Because of the heat involved in scientific experiments, asbestos was used in the hoods and table tops within laboratories.
-This was not only in professional settings, but schools as well.
-While the products did not pose harm to scientists or students if in tact, once they broke down or if they were damaged, asbestos fibers could be released into the air.
+Because of the heat involved in scientific experiments, asbestos was used in the hoods and tabletops within laboratories.
+This was not only in professional settings but in schools as well.
+While the products did not pose harm to scientists or students if intact, once they broke down or if they were damaged, asbestos fibers could be released into the air.

 Asbestos exposure from any of these products can ultimately lead to mesothelioma.
 There are many other products that asbestos has been worked into.
 Feel free to name a few within a comment below!